silverstripe/silverstripe-restfulserver/README.md

 ## Requirements

-* SilverStripe 4.0 or higher
+* Silverstripe 4.0 or higher

-For a SilverStripe 3.x compatible version of this module, please see the [1.0 branch, or 1.x release line](https://github.com/silverstripe/silverstripe-restfulserver/tree/1.0#readme).
+For a Silverstripe 3.x compatible version of this module, please see the [1.0 branch, or 1.x release line](https://github.com/silverstripe/silverstripe-restfulserver/tree/1.0#readme).

 ## Configuration